 Before we look at what we can do to limit the noise in and outside your home gym, it’s important to know where the noises come from.
 If you know where they come from, it’s easier to find a solution.

 By far the biggest source of noises in a home gym is dropping the weights.
-You’ve got the noise of the plates hitting the floor.
-This can already create quite a racket depending on your flooring and type of plates you’re using.
+The weight plates hitting the floor can be loud, depending on your flooring and type of plates you’re using.
 Bumper plates will be better than cast iron ones although even bumper plates can still be noisy.

 The flooring also plays a big part.
 Dropping something on a concrete floor makes way more noise than on a rubber floor.
 And finally the weight and height you drop it from impacts how big the impact is and thus how much noise it makes.